-With this in mind, we obtain the following empirical indices for regular weekdays in November and December: PS = 5.34, NE = 8.71, NW = 1.61, and IN = 3.74.
-We thus find that the NE customers are the most patient, perhaps because their business is the most important to them.
-On the other hand, by this measure the IN customers are less patient than the PS customers.
-In this context, we emphasize that the patience index measures time willing to wait normalized by time needed to wait.
-In our case (as previously noted), the IN customers are in a separate queue from that of the PS customers.
-The IN customers on average are willing to wait slightly longer than the PS customers (see Brown et al. 2002a).
-However, they also need to wait longer, and overall their patience index is less than that of the PS customers.
+With this in mind we obtain the following empirical indices for regular weekdays in November and December: regular customers (PS)= 5.34, stock trading (NE) = 8.71; new customers (NW)= 1.61; internet technical support (IN) = 3.74.
+We thus find that stock trading customers are the most patient, perhaps because their business is the most important to them.
+On the other hand internet customers are less patient by this measure than regular customers.
+In this context we emphasize that the patience index measures time willing to wait normalized by time needed to wait.
+In our case (as previously noted) the internet customers are in a separate queue from that of the regular customers.
+(See Brown et. al. (2002b).)
+However they also need to wait longer, and overall their patience index is less than that of regular customers.

 Recall that the linear relationship between the two indices is established under the assumption that R and V are exponentially distributed and independent.
 As Figure 5(a) shows, however, the distribution for R is clearly not exponential.
 Similarly, Figure 5(b) shows that V also displays some deviation from exponentiality.
 Furthermore, sequential samples of V are not independent of each other.
-Thus we find that the linear relation is surprisingly strong.
+Thus, we find the linear relation to be surprisingly strong.

-Finally, we note another peculiar observation: The line does not have an intercept at 0 or a slope of 1, as suggested by the foregoing theory.
-Rather, the estimated intercept and slope are -1.82 and 1.35, which are statistically different from 0 and 1.
-We are working on providing a theoretical explanation that accounts for these peculiar facts, as well as an explanation for the fact that the linear relationship holds so well, even though the assumption of exponentiality does not hold for our data.
+Finally, we note another peculiar observation: the line does not have an intercept at 0 or a slope of 1, as suggested by the above theory.
+Rather, the estimated intercept and slope are -1.82 and 1.35, and are statistically different from 0 and 1.
+We are working on providing a theoretical explanation that accounts for these peculiar facts, as well as an explanation for the fact that the linear relationship holds so well even though the assumption of exponentiality does not hold for our data.
 (The assumption of independence of R and V may also be questionable.)

-6. PREDICTION OF THE LOAD
+6 PREDICTION OF THE LOAD

 This section reflects the view of the operations manager of a call center who plans and controls daily and hourly staffing levels.
 Prediction of the system "load" is a key ingredient in this planning.
-Statistically, this prediction is based on a combination of the observed arrival times to the system (as analyzed in Sec.
-3) and service times during previous, comparable periods (as analyzed in Sec.
-4).
+Statistically, this prediction is based on a combination of the observed arrival times to the system (as analyzed in Section 3), and service times during previous, comparable periods (as analyzed in Section 4).

-In the discussion that follows we describe a convenient model and a corresponding method of analysis that can be used to generate prediction confidence bounds for the load of the system.
-More specifically, in Section 6.4 we present a model for predicting the arrival rate, and in Section 6.6 we present a model for predicting mean service time.
+In the following discussion we describe a convenient model and a corresponding method of analysis that can be used to generate prediction confidence bounds for the load of the system.
+More specifically, we present a model in Section 6.4 for predicting the arrival rate and in Section 6.6 for predicting mean service time.
 In Section 6.7 we combine the two predictions to obtain a prediction (with confidence bounds) for the load according to the method discussed in Section 6.3.

-6.1 Definition of Load
+6.1 Definition of load

 In Section 3 we showed that arrivals follow an inhomogeneous Poisson process.
 We let $\Lambda_j(t)$ denote the true arrival rate of this process at time t on a day indexed by the subscript j.

-Figure 1 presents a summary estimate of $\bar{\Lambda}i(t)$, the average of $\Lambda_i(t)$ over weekdays in November and December.
+Figure 1 presents a summary estimate of $\bar{\Lambda}i(t)$, the average of $\Lambda_j(t)$ over weekdays in November and December.